Best AI Robo-Advisor Alternatives for Young Investors in 2026

 How to choose as a young investor

-• How does the fee scale with a small balance?
-A flat monthly fee can be a large percentage of a small account; a small percentage of assets (commonly around 0.25% for robo-advisors) stays proportional.
-Free tiers exist, including Walnut’s.
+• How does the fee scale with a small balance, over decades?
+A flat monthly fee can be a large percentage of a small account; a small percentage of assets (commonly around 0.25% for robo-advisors) stays proportional but still compounds over 30-plus years.
+Free tiers exist, including Walnut’s, SoFi’s, and M1’s core tier.

 • Does it lower the bar to start?
 At this stage, friction is the enemy.
-Round-ups, automatic deposits, and a free tier all help you actually begin and keep going.
+Round-ups, automatic deposits, fractional shares, and a free tier all help you actually begin and keep going.

 • Hands-off or learn by doing?
-Decide whether you want a tool to run it for you (a robo) or one that explains your holdings and keeps you in control (a connected assistant like Walnut).
+Decide whether you want a tool to run it for you (a robo), to automate targets you pick (M1), or to explain your holdings while you stay in control (a connected assistant like Walnut).

 • Does it stay descriptive?
 A trustworthy tool explains and frames trade-offs without pretending to be your adviser.
 Be wary of anything promising guaranteed market-beating returns.